 RESEARCH AND MEDIA PROJECTS

-London speech therapists, has been involved with different speech therapy projects and studies at University College London funded by the Wellcome Trust.
+Independent Speech language therapists have been involved with different projects and studies at University College London funded by the Wellcome Trust.
 These speech therapy projects have looked at the neurological basis of language functions.
 Using Functional Magnetic Resonance Imaging (fMRI) and Statistical Parametric Mapping software, speech therapists and neuroscientists have been able to build and analyse brain imaging data pictures to see which part of the brain people use to speak, read and write with.
 Speech Therapists within the language group studies have also been advisors to BBC television programmes on this on this topic.

+We have visited parts of Mumbai, Kerla and Goa in India working on dynamic and interesting speech language therapy projects.
 Many children in India have speech and language difficulties due a large number of reasons.
 There is also a distinct gap in educating Teachers, families and other healthcare professionals about speech, language and communication needs.
-Families are unable to find ways to assist their children.
-Therapy Network Ltd has visited parts of Mumbai, Kerla and Goa, delivering their skills and training in the area of speech therapy.
-This sharing of our skill base has provided much-needed support to children with speech and language difficulties and helping to equip families and healthcare workers with the skills to support children with SLCN.
+Families are unable to find ways to assist their children delivering their skills and training in the area of speech therapy.
+The sharing of our skill base has provided much-needed support to children with speech and language difficulties and helping to equip families and healthcare workers with the skills to support children with SLCN.
 The main goals of the speech therapy projects have been to:

 Therapy Network Team used the ‘The Symbols Inclusion Project’ (SIP) findings to support inclusion and curriculum access.
 The main purpose of the project was to create genuinely inclusive learning environments for all children using visual communication for young people.
 Numerous case studies carried out by SIP demonstrated that the use of visual symbols helped support and promote children’s: